Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Bask in the Bavarian atmosphere of Leavenworth’s downtown.

 Downtown is where much of the magic happens in Leavenworth!
 Bavarian-style buildings line every street.
 Businesses sport old-fashioned wooden signs.
 Flowers hang from balconies in summer and Christmas lights adorn them in winter.
-Front Street Park serves as a town square where live music plays throughout the year.
+Front Street Park serves as a town square where live music and other events occur throughout the year.

-The ambiance, proximity to restaurants, and wide selection of hotels make downtown one of the best places to stay in Leavenworth.
+The ambiance, proximity to restaurants, and selection of hotels make downtown one of the best places to stay.
 Many hotel rooms feel like lodges you’d find in the mountains outside Munich.
-This charming atmosphere makes Leavenworth one of the best weekend getaways from Seattle

 Leavenworth Nutcracker Museum